odanoburu/FreeLing-User-Manual/processing-classes.md

 # Dictionary Search Module {#dictionary-search-module}

-The dictionary search module has two functions: Search the word forms in the dictionary to find out their lemmas and PoS tags, and apply affixation or compounding rules to find the same information in the cases in which the form is a derived form not included in the dictionary (e.g. the word <tt>quickly</tt> may not be in the dictionary, but a suffixation rule may state that removing <tt>-ly</tt> and searching for the obtained adjective is a valid way to form and adverb).
+The dictionary search module has two functions: Search the word forms in the dictionary to find out their lemmas and PoS tags, and apply affixation or compounding rules to find the same information in the cases in which the form is a derived form not included in the dictionary (e.g. the word *quickly* may not be in the dictionary, but a suffixation rule may state that removing suffix *-ly* and searching for the obtained adjective is a valid way to form and adverb).

 The decision of what is included in the dictionary and what is dealt with through affixation rules is left to the linguist building the linguistic data resources.

 The API for this module is the following:
 ```C++
 class dictionary {
   public: